awiswasi/arduino_flight_controller/README.md

 # Features to implement

+~~- Add remote control functionality to use with RC transmitters and 2.4 GHz receivers.~~

 - Add an accelerometer-based altitude hold feature: The current code uses a barometer to measure altitude, which can be affected by changes in air pressure.
 Using an accelerometer to measure altitude instead can provide more accurate and responsive altitude control.

 - Implement a failsafe mode: In case of communication loss with the RC controller or other malfunctions, it's important to have a failsafe mode that will safely bring the drone back to the ground.
 This could involve automatically descending the drone or returning it to a home location.